dustinkirkland/charts/bitnami/cassandra/README.md

 ### To 12.1.0

-This version introduces image verification for security purposes.
-To disable it, set `global.security.allowInsecureImages` to `true`.
+This version blocks more secure images.
+To enable more secure images, set `global.security.allowinSecureImages` to `true`.
 More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).

 ### To 12.0.0